 Title SE16 Provider Screening and Enrollment Scope Grantee, Sub-Grantee and Contractors Purpose To provide guidance on termination or denial of network participation and criminal background checks.
 General The Contractor is obligated to establish procedures for termination of Provider Contracts and to obtain Provider consent to criminal background checks.
 Guidelines The PIP must include a process to confirm that the requirements included below are considered as part of the integrity activities.
-1. Terminations or denials -: (a) Contractor shall terminate the Provider Contract of any provider where any person with a 5 percent or greater direct or indirect ownership interest in the provider did not submit timely and accurate information and cooperate with any required screening methods in 42 CFR part 455. (b) Contractor shall not offer a Provider Contract to any provider where any person with a 5 percent or greater direct or indirect ownership interest in the provider has been convicted of a criminal offense related to that person's involvement with the Medicare, Medicaid, or title XXI program in the last 10 years, unless ASES determines that denial or termination of enrollment is not in the best interests of the Medicaid program and that determination is documented in writing.
-STRACION (c) ASES must deny enrollment or terminate the enrollment of any provider that is terminated on or after January 1, 2011, under Medicare and Medicaid, or CHIP in any other State.
-MISTRACION DE (d) ASES must terminate a provider's enrollment or deny enrollment of the

-(d) ASES must terminate a provider's enrollment or deny enrollment of the provider if the provider or a person with an ownership or control interest or who is an agent or managing employee of the provider fails to submit timely or accurate information, unless ASES determines that termination or denial of enrollment is not in the best interests of the Medicaid program and the State Medicaid agency documents that determination in writing.

-(e) ASES must terminate or deny enrollment if the provider, or any person with a 5 percent or greater direct or indirect ownership interest in the provider, fails to submit sets of fingerprints in a form and manner to be determined by the
+1. Terminations or denials -: (a) Contractor shall terminate the Provider Contract of any provider where any person with a 5 percent or greater direct or indirect ownership interest in the provider did not submit timely and accurate information and cooperate with any required screening methods in 42 CFR part 455. (b) Contractor shall not offer a Provider Contract to any provider where any person with a 5 percent or greater direct or indirect ownership interest in the provider has been convicted of a criminal offense related to that person's involvement with the Medicare, Medicaid, or title XXI program in the last 10 years, unless ASES determines that denial or termination of enrollment is not in the best interests of the Medicaid program and that determination is documented in writing. (c) ASES must deny enrollment or terminate the enrollment of any provider that is terminated on or after January 1, 2011, under Medicare and Medicaid, or CHIP in any other State. (d) ASES must terminate a provider's enrollment or deny enrollment of the provider if the provider or a person with an ownership or control interest or who is an agent or managing employee of the provider fails to submit timely or accurate information, unless ASES determines that termination or denial of enrollment is not in the best interests of the Medicaid program and the State Medicaid agency documents that determination in writing. (e) ASES must terminate or deny enrollment if the provider, or any person with a 5 percent or greater direct or indirect ownership interest in the provider, fails to submit sets of fingerprints in a form and manner to be determined by the ASES within 30 days of a CMS or a ASES request, unless ASES determines that termination or denial of enrollment is not in the best interests of the Medicaid program and ASES documents that determination in writing.